swiftlang/swift-experimental-string-processing/Documentation/Evolution/CharacterClasses.md

 ### Match any: `.`, `\X`

 The dot metacharacter matches any single character or element.
-Depending on options and modes (i.e. API), it may exclude newlines.
+Depending on options and modes, it may exclude newlines.

 `\X` matches any grapheme cluster (`Character`), even when the regular expression is otherwise matching at semantic level of `Unicode.Scalar`.